TomPace101/nanopore_diffusion/notes.md

 So even if the other tasks happen after parameter generation, the parameters for them have already been read in.

-Perhaps there could be a task to populate those global parameters, which is delayed until after parameter generation.
+Perhaps there could be a task to populate those global parameters (that is, outside tasks they initialize empty, and tasks fill them in), which is delayed until after parameter generation.
 The other tasks are delayed until after population.